near-ndc/voting-v1/voting_body/README.md

 - get a support by one of the Congress members using `support_proposal_by_congress`.

 Note: originally only a congress support was required to move a proposal to the active queue.
 However, that creates a strong subjectivity and censorship (example: VB wants to dismiss a house - obviously house may not be happy and not "support" such a proposal).

+Voting Body Support can only be made by an IAH verified account.
+We use `is_human_call_lock` method, which will lock the caller for soul transfers, to avoid double support.
+Example call:

+    lock_duration=pre_voting_duration+1
+    near IAH_REGIATRY call is_human_call_lock \
+      '{"ctr": "voting-body.near", "function": "support_proposal", "payload": 4, "lock_duration": '$lock_duration', "with_proof": false}' \
+      --accountId YOU

 ### Active queue